WordPress Theme Editor: What It Is and 5 Ways to Customize Your Website

 Always Create Backup Files

-Creating a backup of your WordPress site is important when you’re making significant edits.
-It can prevent you from reworking the settings and customizations from scratch if anything goes wrong.
-Instead, you can simply download the backup files and have your site back up and running.
+Creating a backup of your WordPress site is essential when making significant edits.
+It can prevent you from reworking the settings and customizations from scratch if something goes wrong.

-Sometimes you may not need a full backup.
-In this case, saving a copy of the stylesheet.css is a good idea.
-If something goes wrong, you can delete the file and upload the original to overwrite the changes.
+However, you don’t always need a full backup.
+For instance, saving a copy of the stylesheet.css file is enough if you are only editing this file.
+If something goes wrong, upload the backup file to overwrite the changes.

 Use Version Control

-As a flexible CMS platform, WordPress gives its users a plethora of customization options, including the WordPress theme code editor.
-It provides an easy way to access the theme source code, allowing you to tweak your site’s design.
+WordPress gives its users many customization options and tools to modify the website’s code, including the theme code editor.
+It provides an easy way to access the theme source code from the dashboard, allowing you to tweak its web design and create new features.